primer-io/primer-klarna-sdk-ios/README.md

 cd Scripts
 sh make.sh
 ```
 As a result `PrimerKlarnaSDK.xcframework` will be built and placed in `root` folder.
-Also, the script will produce new `XCFRameworks.zip`, which is required for CocoaPod.
+Also, the script will produce new `XCFrameworks.zip`, which is required for CocoaPod.

-4) Open `PrimerKlarnaSDK.podspec` and update version property to the required value.
-5) Make and push commit.
-Create new tag and also push it.

 ## Installation